Julianne M. Avery

 -

-Second-chaired arbitration hearing defending international energy company against environmental contamination claims and obtained arbitration award in client’s favor.
+Second-chaired California arbitration hearing defending international energy company against environmental contamination claims and obtained arbitration award in client’s favor.

 -